aghilish/aghilish/README.md

 ### Hello World... 👋

 - My name is Shahrooz Aghili.
 I'm a Platform Engineer based in Frankfurt, Germany.
-- 🚀 Enthusiastic about the DevOps culture and focused on Open Source technologies, I am passionate about automation, with 13+ years of experience as a Software Engineer, Researcher and Technical lead.
+- 🚀 Enthusiastic about the DevOps culture and focused on Open Source technologies, I am passionate about automation, with 13+ years of experience as a Software Engineer, Researcher and Technical Lead.
 - Currently working as a Platform Engineer and Senior Consultant, always open to learning new technologies and procedures to improve every day more as a professional.
 - 👀 I’m interested in Open Source projects (CNCF) and fascinated about _Cloud Native_ 🚀.
 - 📫 How to reach me: on any social media platform you like 😄